thomasjo/thomasjo.com/articles/2009-08-04-xmldsig-in-the-net-framework.md

 I had to make another little adjustment to get everything to work correctly, and that was explicitly setting the canonicalization method.
 Changing the transform, also solved another problem I encountered; the inability to reference the object elements by URI ID, as the default behavior when using the enveloped variant is to look for elements matching the URI ID within the document being signed, instead of within the signature.

-<h3>But what if I want to use the “enveloped signature” variant?</h3>
+<h3>But what if I want to use the "enveloped signature" variant?</h3>
 If you don’t want the variant I needed (enveloping), then changing the code sample above to produce signatures of the enveloped kind, is trivial;
 First make sure to remove the following two lines: